SMRT to upgrade 92 trains with improved air-conditioning, more sensors to preempt disruptions in real-time

 SINGAPORE: Train operator SMRT will progressively roll out new features such as an improved air-conditioning system and more timely detection of potential faults to 92 trains, in a move to enhance rail reliability, the transport operator said on Thursday (Dec 18).

-These enhancements stem from a new prototype train being tested by STRIDES Technology, an SMRT subsidiary.
+These enhancements stem from a new prototype train being tested by STRIDES Technologies, an SMRT subsidiary.

 By using an additional 180 sensors placed throughout the train, the system can detect early signs of faults and potentially prevent lengthy service disruptions.
 Variables such as cabin temperature will also be monitored in real time.